 The following doulas are on the committee:

-The committee wrote and regularly review the Doula UK infant feeding guidance.
+The committee wrote this Doula UK Infant Feeding Guidance and regularly reviews it.
 The committee is available to the Leadership Team (and the whole membership) for consultation on matters pertaining to infant feeding, including education of members.
 We support the Leadership Team and the whole membership to work through matters that may impinge on the WHO Code, such as conference sponsorship and Doula UK funding.

 Any Doula UK member can get in touch if there are any infant feeding issues they’d like Doula UK to get involved in or if they have questions for themselves or a client which is infant feeding related.

 The committee have compiled this list of infant feeding training opportunities for members.

 You can contact the committee at: firstname.lastname@example.org